bhb/expound/doc/alpha2.md

 The "Relevant specs" section [is hidden by default](https://twitter.com/bbrinck/status/1204595098207444993).

-You can enable it with `print-specs?`
+You can enable it with `show-specs?`